dankito/RichTextEditor/README.md

 # RichTextEditor
-WYSIWYG editor for Android with a rich set of supported formatting options.
+WYSIWYG editor for Android and JavaFX with a rich set of supported formatting options.

 Based on [https://github.com/wasabeef/richeditor-android](url), but with more options like setting the font and text foreground and background color.
 And it also has ready to use UI elements implemented for these.